As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 However, in all instances, the low rates are only available for a limited period and are often restricted to the first year.

-When looking at renewal rates, Hostgator’s pricing is always above average, making them one of the more expensive places to buy a domain name!
+When looking at renewal rates, Hostgator’s pricing is always above average, making them one of the more expensive sites to buy a domain name.

 Pros & Cons